DareDrone/retail-kpi-dashboard/README.md

 ## Business Problem
-Sales teams without centralised reporting rely on manual Excel work to track regional performance and product profitability — a process that is slow, inconsistent, and difficult to scale.
+Sales teams without centralised reporting rely on manual Excel work to track regional performance and product profitability, a process that is slow, inconsistent, and difficult to scale.
 This project demonstrates the end-to-end analytical workflow a Business Analyst would follow to replace that with a